NVIDIA/ais-k8s/docs/authn.md

 ansible-playbook -i inventory.ini playbooks/ais-deployment/ais_undeploy_authn.yml -e cluster=ais
 ```

-### Steps to Run AuthN in Kubernetes
+### AuthN Resources in Kubernetes

-1. **Create a Secret for the Signing Key**
+1. **Signing Key Secret**
-   - This secret is used by both the AuthN server and the AIStore pods.
-It contains the key used to sign JWT tokens.
+   - This secret holds the key used to sign JWT tokens, which is used by both the AuthN server and AIStore pods.

-2. **Create a ConfigMap for AuthN Configuration**
+2. **AuthN Configuration ConfigMap**
-   - This ConfigMap contains the configuration template for the AuthN server.
-Environment variables in the Init container of the AuthN deployment will override this template.
+   - The ConfigMap stores the default configuration of the AuthN server.
+Environment variables defined in specification of the AuthN deployment will override the config values at runtime.

-3. **Deploy AuthN**
+3. **Persistent Storage (PV and PVC)**
-   The deployment includes two containers:
+   - User information and configuration data for AuthN are securely stored in a Persistent Volume (PV), which is connected to the AuthN deployment via a Persistent Volume Claim (PVC).

-   - **Init Container**: Replaces environment variables in the ConfigMap template.
+4. **AuthN Deployment**
-   - **AuthN Container**: Uses the generated configuration with substituted variables and deploys the AuthN server.
+   - This runs the AuthN container that provides the Authentication Server for AIStore.

-4. **Deploy an External Service for AuthN**
+5. **External Service for AuthN**
-   This service allows access to the AuthN server from outside the cluster.
-You can use a `NodePort` service as shown in the example, or a `LoadBalancer` service.
+   - This service exposes the AuthN server to external clients.
+You can choose to use either a `NodePort` or `LoadBalancer` service, depending on your access requirements.

-5. **Deploy an Internal Service for AuthN**
+6. **Internal Service for AuthN**
-   This service allows other pods and the AIS-Operator to communicate with the AuthN server internally.
+   - This service facilitates internal communication between the AuthN server and other pods, including the AIS-Operator, within the cluster.

 ## How Components Interact with AuthN